ChilliCream/website/website/blog/2019-03-04-hot-chocolate-0.8.0.md

 Now, with the release finished, schema stitching with ASP.Net core has become super easy and feels quite nice to use.

-Head over to our new documentation for schema stitching [here](https://hotchocolate.io/docs/stitching).
+Head over to our new documentation for [schema stitching](https://hotchocolate.io/docs/stitching).

 ## Voyager